peromage/peromage.github.io/content/page/about.md

 # Me

-I'm currently working as a C++ developer for one of the well-known automotive companies.
+I'm currently a C++ developer with one of the well-known automotive companies.

-I like programming simply for the fun of it like Saitama sensei, but the only difference is I have much more hair than he does 😏.

-A little OCD which annoys me a lot sometimes.

-Life is beautiful and I'm enthusiastic about it.

-I wish you have a wonderful life.
+I have hair.
+A lot.

+OCD.

+Emacser as well as Vimmer.

+Never stop coding.

+Lastly, happy wife happy life.

 # Contact

-peromage(at)outlook.com
+fang(at)elfang.com

 [My GitHub][github]